UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-10-team32-NovelViewAHJZ.md

 To explore this effect, we replace the exponential activation with the softplus function: `Softplus(p) = ln(1+exp(p))`.
 The gradient of this activation with respect to the parameter p is the sigmoid function `exp(p) / (1 + exp(p))`.
 As p approaches infinity, the gradient saturates at 1.
 Unlike the exponential function, Softplus essentially imposes a linear update rule for large Gaussians.
 Using Softplus activation for covariance scale, we expect to see more stability in large features during optimization.

 ![exp1]({{ '/assets/images/32/comparison1.gif' | relative_url }}){: style="width: 800px; max-width: 100%;"}
-_Fig.
-Comparison of Exp and Softmax activation functions over 7000 iterations, view 1_
+_Fig 5.
+Comparison of Exp and Softplus activation functions over 7000 iterations, view 1_

 ![exp1]({{ '/assets/images/32/comparison2.gif' | relative_url }}){: style="width: 800px; max-width: 100%;"}
-_Fig.
-Comparison of Exp and Softmax activation functions over 7000 iterations, view 2_
+_Fig 6.
+Comparison of Exp and Softplus activation functions over 7000 iterations, view 2_

 Both models reconstruct the overall scene fairly well, but there are a few noticeable differences.
 Softplus more accurately one table corner, whereas the exponential activation leaves it somewhat blurry.
 Softplus also renders the diagonal shadow cast by the rear box more sharply in the first view, aligning more closely with the ground truth images.
 While not the difference in large Gaussians that we expected, this behavior is still nonetheless interesting.